-- Heat remaining tablespoon of oil in the pan over medium heat.
-Add the onion, garlic, corn, and bell pepper, and sauté, stirring occasionally.
+- Heat the remaining tablespoon of oil in the pan over medium heat.
+Add the onion, garlic, broccoli, corn, and bell pepper, and sauté, stirring occasionally.
 Cover while it cooks to allow the broccoli to steam and turn bright green.

 - When the onions are translucent and the broccoli fork tender, add the rice, soy sauce and chili garlic sauce.
 If the rice is too hard, you can add in a little water, a tablespoon at a time, to help soften.
 Stir to combine.

 - Add the egg, shrimp and sesame oil to the pan.
 Stir to combine.
 Adjust the seasoning with salt and chili sauce, if necessary.